oiax/tgweb/README.md

 * `object-scale-down`: display an image at its original size but scale it down to fit its container if necessary

-For more information, see [Object Fit](https://tailwindcss.com/docs/object-fit) subsection of the Tailwind CSS Documentation.
+For more information, see [Object Fit](https://tailwindcss.com/docs/object-fit) of the Tailwind CSS Documentation.

 ### Background images